 In addition to the aforementioned vegetable-based probiotics, there is a growing interest in the potential of probiotics in citrus fermentation.
 Citrus fruits have great potential for developing functional foods due to their high acceptability and ease of integration into various products.

-With the probiotics market size approaching $147.99 billion by 2032, probiotic bacteria-fortified food is becoming popular among buyers seeking natural solutions to treat numerous health ailments.
+With the probiotics market size expected to reach $147.99 billion by 2032, probiotic bacteria-fortified foods are becoming popular among buyers seeking natural solutions to treat various health ailments.

 To stay ahead of the competition, connect with GreyB’s industry experts below for comprehensive insights on similar vegan probiotic industry trends, innovations, and future outlooks.